nponiros/sync_server/README.md

 You need to use a new version of Node.js as the code uses ES2015 features which are not available in Node.js versions < 6.0.0.

+## Caveat

+In case the server encounters an `uncaughtException` or an `unhandledRejection` it will write to the log and exit with status code 1.
+This should normally not happen, if it does happen please open an [issue](https://github.com/nponiros/sync_server/issues) with the information from the error log.

 ## API

 ### Synchronization